cfpb/hmda-platform/README.md

             "DiskSize": 81920,
             "Memory": 0,

-    If your settings are _below_ these suggestions, you should create a new Docker VM.
-The following will create a _machine_ named `hmda-platform` with the appropriate resources:
+    If your settings are below these suggestions, you should create a new Docker VM.
+The following will create a VM named `hmda-platform` with the appropriate resources:

         $ docker-machine create \
         --driver virtualbox \